baldhead-girl/communication-engineering/README.md

         word = None
     else:
       words=sys.argv[1:]
-if words is not None:
+if words is not :
   print_unicode_table(words)